todogroup/osposurvey/2020/questions.md

 * Last name
 * Email address

 The New Stack is conducting a survey with the TODO Group, sponsored by The Linux Foundation and VMware, on the prevalence and outcomes of open source programs among enterprises across the globe.
 Personally identifiable information will not be used without your explicit permission.
-To enter our random drawing for one of five $100 Visa gift cards, please add your email at the end of the survey.
+To enter our random drawing for one of two $250 Visa gift cards, please add your email at the end of the survey.
 See the [official rules](https://thenewstack.io/take-our-survey-managing-open-source-2), for more details.